kildom/triwasm/doc/notes/triwasm.md

     * Only difference is: If global/table is exported and missing in configuration, export attributes is ignored and it is compiled as normal global/table.
 If global/table is imported and missing in configuration, then compilation error will be reported.
+  * Add to triwasm and triasm tools `--allow-licenses` argument that allows inclusion of the code covered by specific license. `triwasmlib` is always allowed.
+Special value `all` allows all licenses.
+Example: --allow-licenses=Berkeley-SoftFloat `--show-licenses` will show list of declared and used licenses.

 * Add triVM extensions:
   * Memory mappings: